bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 A: A component that takes in another component as an argument.

 What are three different ways to style components in React?
-A: styled-components, css, and inline.
+A: styled-components, css, and Reactstrap.